jnozzi/cocoadev.com/markdown/OpenGLTextureMapping.md

 - Open GL returned lots of errors and the code never checks them.
 - The wrong texture unit is selected

 [As the original poster of a giant blob of code, I have deleted the code.
-I realized that I effectively spammed the page because the discussion is/was much too specific to a particular General/NeHe introductory example for my big (overly) general solution to benefit anybody.
+I realized that I effectively spammed the page because the discussion is/was much too specific to a particular NeHe introductory example for my big (overly) general solution to benefit anybody.
 If you want the code, you can find it in the page history.]
 ----

-Before I answer that question, I have one more problem, I am trying to modify some code I got from General/NeHe thats loads a 256 by 256 image to load a 600 by 800 image.
+Before I answer that question, I have one more problem, I am trying to modify some code I got from NeHe thats loads a 256 by 256 image to load a 600 by 800 image.
 I really would like some help as to how to change the vertices.
-This bit of code is in drawRect:(General/NSRect)rect.
+This bit of code is in drawRect:(NSRect)rect.

 glPopMatrix();